What will rising interest rates mean for the stock market?June 19, 2015

 All economic ears were tuned into the Federal Reserve's pronouncement Wednesday that the economy is growing stronger, but not quite strong enough to identify the exact timing of the anticipated interest rate hike.

-Joe Williams, CFA®, Director of Investment Strategy for The Commerce Trust Company, adds some historical perspective to Fed Chairman Janet Yellen's remarks on U.S. stock valuations.
+Joe Williams, CFA®, Director of Investment Strategy for Commerce Trust Company, adds some historical perspective to Fed Chairman Janet Yellen's remarks on U.S. stock valuations.